 NRM5: Conservation and Improvement Of Biodiversity.
 Local planning authorities and other bodies shall avoid damage to nationally important SSSIs, a net loss of biodiversity, and actively pursue opportunities to achieve a net gain across the region.
 Access to areas of wildlife importance will be supported.
 GI is required to be identified, developed and implemented with new development.
-A range of protected, rare/notable and BAP species have potential to be present on-site, including plants, reptiles, bats, badgers, great crested newts, water vole, invertebrates and breeding birds.
+A range of protected, rare/notable and BAP species are present, or have potential to be present on-site, including plants, reptiles, bats, badgers, great crested newts, dormice, water vole, invertebrates and breeding birds.
 Potential impacts to these species should be avoided through appropriate mitigation, compensation and enhancement which may include further surveys (see Section 5).
 There is an opportunity to conserve and potentially increase local biodiversity through habitat creation (see Section 5).
 Policy C4: Landscape and Countryside Management Outside National Parks and AONBs, proposals should respect, protect and enhance the diversity and local distinctiveness of the District's landscape.
 Appropriate mitigation should be implemented where damage to the landscape cannot be avoided. • See Policy CC6 above.
 C5: Managing The Rural-Urban Fringe Positive management should be considered as part of any urban extension development proposal.
-Consideration should be given to landscape, biodiversity enhancement, woodland management, recreation provision and access routes. • See Policy CC8 above.
+Consideration should be given to landscape, biodiversity enhancement, woodland management, recreation provision and access routes. • The existing GI links across the site should be retained and integrated into development proposals through masterplanning.
+There is opportunity to link the site with Hamble Recreation Ground, and for the design of circular walks through the development and into Sompting Strategic Gap via Loose Lane.
 C6: Countryside Access And Rights Of Way Management Access to the countryside should be encouraged through maintaining, enhancing and promoting the PROW system, identify opportunities for routes within and between settlements, creating multi- functional routes for multiple users and promoting appropriate access and management measures for Natura 2000/Ramsar sites. • See Policy C5 above.
 Adur District Local Plan (1996) AB25-27: Trees and Landscaping Trees should be retained where possible and sufficient space shall be left around them to avoid threatening their survival.
 Tree planting should be appropriate to the scale of the development.
 Any landscaping should form an integral part of the proposal and be appropriate to the coastal environment of Adur District, including the planting of predominantly native trees.
 The planting of native trees and shrubs should be central to any landscape scheme.
 Native and non-native plants of known wildlife value should be considered for other landscaped areas.
 Any retained trees should be protected following BS 5837 Trees in Relation to Design, Demolition and Construction - Recommendations (2012).